-Is it worth getting a lawyer for a DUI in Jacksonville?
+Is it worth getting a defense lawyer for a DUI in Jacksonville?

-While it may be possible to resolve a criminal case without an attorney, doing so is almost never a good decision.
-Having a skilled and knowledgeable attorney can often benefit you in ways you never expected.
+While it may be possible to resolve a criminal DUI case without an attorney, doing so is almost never a good decision.
+Having a skilled and knowledgeable DUI attorney can often benefit you in ways you never expected.
 Remember attorneys have undergone years of schooling, passed a state-wide exam, and acquired years of on the job training.
-So be sure not to miss a chance to protect yourself and your future, contact a defense attorney like those at Lufrano Legal, P.A. today.
-We offer free DUI consultations to help clients make informed and intelligent decisions.
+So be sure not to miss a chance to protect yourself and your future, contact a DUI defense attorney like those at Lufrano Legal, P.A. today.
+We offer free DUI defense consultations to help clients make informed and intelligent decisions.

 How much does a DUI lawyer cost in Florida?